Kontent-ai-Learn/tampermonkey-scripts/README.md

 ## Contributions
 Feel free to create pull requests with additional improvements or bug fixes.
 Make sure that your contribution works well before you create the pull request.

+If you change functionality to one script only, use the commit handles for individual scripts as a prefix in parentheses.
+The commit handle is visible in each _.user.js_ file in the header under _@commithandle_.
+For example, the commit name can look like this:
+`(Jira issues) Add edit link and shortcut`

 ## License
 - These scripts are under the MIT license.
 - As they're indended primarily for internal Kentico purposes, there is no guarantee in any functionality.